 10 Fall Flowers That Are Hardy in Cold Weather

-Although many annuals—such as cosmos, dahlia, zinnia, and others—will bloom until late autumn if the weather remains warm, some of them curl up and die at the first sign of frost.
-But to keep your garden interesting and colorful, you want at least a few fall flowers that can tolerate freezing temperatures and come back for more.
+Although some annual flowers, such as cosmos, dahlias, and zinnias, will bloom until late autumn if the weather remains warm, others curl up and die at the first sign of frost.
+To keep your garden interesting and colorful through the end of the year, you want at least a few fall flowers that can tolerate freezing temperatures and come back for more.

 Chrysanthemum (Chrysanthemum x morifolium)

-Although mums generally appear at the top of everybody’s list of fall blooms for their wide range of heights and colors, those sold during autumn may not survive the winter if planted too late.
+Although mums are among the most popular fall blooms for their wide range of heights and colors, those sold during autumn may not survive the winter if planted too late.
 For the best results, set out mums—most of which are hardy in USDA zones 5 through 9—in the spring, so they have the entire summer to get established.
 If that isn’t possible, plant them as early as possible in autumn, in very well drained soil.

 Flowering Cabbage and Kale (Brassica oleracea)